Special Task Force (Sri Lanka): Function

-The STF heads counterinsurgency, counterterrorism, hostage rescue, serving high-risk arrest and search warrants missions, and – as the most highly trained police organisation in Sri Lanka – it would be the lead unit whenever law enforcement forces engaged the Tamil Tigers (LTTE).
+The STF is spearhead primarily involve anti-irregular military, counterinsurgency, counterterrorism and hostage rescue crisis managements, executive protection, high-risk tactical law enforcement situations, operating in difficult to access and extremely dangerous areas, protecting high-level meeting areas, serving high-risk arrest and search warrants, and special operations that are extremely high-risk and dangerous – as the most highly trained police organisation in Sri Lanka – it would be the lead unit whenever law enforcement forces engaged the Liberation Tigers of Tamil Eelam (LTTE).
 The STF is mostly stationed in the Eastern Province of Sri Lanka where the LTTE was wiped out.
 Some small number of units are placed in Mannar District and Vavuniya District.

 Other units are based in Colombo and provide VIP security.
 The STF is internationally recognised for its expertise in these areas and it is often invited to assist foreign law enforcement agencies with planning major events such as the 2008 Beijing Olympics and in dealing with possible terrorist threats.

 Formation

 When the Special Task Force (STF) was formed in 1983, it comprised mainly existing policemen.
 It was headed by the 1960 Rome Olympian and existing Senior Superintendent of Police, Dharmasiri Weerakoon.
-The STF were trained by the Sri Lankan Army in the handling of Infantry weapons and were given basic training in jungle warfare.
+The STF were trained by the Sri Lanka Army (SLA) in the handling of small arms and light weapons and were given basic training in jungle warfare and small unit tactics.

-They deeply resemble a paramilitary organisation and later separate training facilities for the Special Task Force have been established in Kalutara, 42 km south of Colombo.
+They deeply resemble a paramilitary organisation and later separate training facilities for the STF have been established in Kalutara, 42 km south of Colombo.
 The first platoons formed were deployed in the North of Sri Lanka to provide additional support for police stations and to stem the LTTE separatists.

-The STF was enhanced considerably in 1983 when former British Special Air Service (SAS) crack teams were brought in to provide specialised training in all aspects of counterinsurgency and counterterrorism operations.
+The STF was enhanced considerably in 1983 when former British Army Special Air Service (SAS) crack teams were brought in to provide specialised training in all aspects of counterinsurgency, counterterrorism and hostage rescue crisis managements, and executive protection.
 The SAS experts trained the STF troops at Katukurunda wing of the Police College, after making the training school into a sophisticated training complex.
 Further training was provided with assistance of Keenie Meenie Services in 1984.

 Later, the STF experts took over from the SAS in 1988.
 Today the STF has a fully-fledged training wing, regarded as one of the best in South East Asia.
 11 August 1984, that the Israel Security Agency Shin Beth was involved in the training of the Sri Lankan armed forces.
 Many officers belonging to Israel were also involved in the training of the Sri Lankan soldiers in Colombo.

-Recently, the STF has received from Indonesia P2 APCs made by Sentra Surya Ekajaya to help the unit conduct their counterinsurgency operations against the LTTE.
+In 2008, the STF received P2 APCs from Indonesia made by Sentra Surya Ekajaya to help the unit conduct their counterinsurgency operations against the LTTE.